SAEONData/seacrifog/README.md

 ## Page Types
 ### `/sites` page
-The map is provided by OpenLayers 6, utilizing an API provided by a thin React.js wrapper library - [@saeon/ol-react](https://www.npmjs.com/package/@saeon/ol-react "React OL Wrapper library") - authored by SAEON (at the time of writing there are no well-maintained OpenLayers 6 React.js wrapping libraries) and made available as MIT-licensed open source code.

 The map is interactive in that it allows for assessing which variables are measured at which sites (or groups of sites) - this is achieved by clicking features on the atlas, that will both add selected sites to the metadata filter, and trigger charts (provided by `eCharts`) to display.

 ### List/explorer pages (`/networks`, `/variables`, `/protocols`)